 At the conclusion of this activity, attendees should be able to:

 - Evaluate management strategies for total joint replacement

 in younger and older patients, including recognizing and

 - Review and critique current treatment options (arthroscopic and open) for sports-related and knee, shoulder and elbow injuries.

 - Summarize preferred surgical approaches for joint replacement,

 knee ligamentous reconstruction, shoulder stabilization and the preferred use of arthroscopic applications.

 - Define surgical and nonoperative approaches for common knee injuries.

-- Review current approaches to patellofemoral, meniscal and articular cartilage surgery.
+- Examine current approaches to patellofemoral, meniscal and articular cartilage surgery.

 - Assess current surgical approaches and newer concepts for total knee and hip arthroplasty.